National Landlord Association (NLA)

 - Sign a legal declaration to say they are a ‘fit and proper person’ to be a landlord.

 From the 1st October 2014 it became a necessity for all Lettings Agents to be part of a Government redress scheme.
-There are three approved schemes; Ombudsman Services – Property; The Property Ombudsman and Property Redress Scheme.
-All of Homemaker Properties lettings companies are part of the Ombudsman Services – Property.
+All of Homemaker Properties lettings companies are part of the Property Redress Scheme, through their membership with UKALA.

-The Ombudsman Service is an independent body and not part of Homemaker Properties.
+The Property Redress Scheme is an independent body and not part of Homemaker Properties.
 They work to resolve property related disputes by investigating complaints fairly, listening to both sides of the story and looking at the facts.
 They decide on what action should be taken in order to resolve the issue.